Spectrum Imaging

 Note: Since the drift image is acquired during the SI acquisition, the detector must not interfere with the spectrum acquisition when inserted.

-To set up for spatial drift correction
+To set up spatial drift correction

 1. Ensure a survey image has been acquired and assigned for the SI acquisition.